Jbwasse2/6D_Pose_Estimation/README.md

 ## Data
 All data should be placed in the scratch folder in your $HOME directory (aka ~/).
 I am working out the details of having everyone use the same data.
 So I will update this soon.

 Trained models should not be pushed to github as this makes pushing/pulling a pain.
-Trained models should be left in the 'final_proj/models'.
+Trained models should be left in the 'final_proj/models' in the scratch directory.